 Out of the dog house: Facility dogs return to work

-Strolling past the elevators on the third floor of Penn State Children’s Hospital, Becky bumped into one of her favorite people.
+Strolling past the elevators on the third floor of Penn State Health Children’s Hospital, Becky bumped into one of her favorite people.

 Finding a Becky favorite isn’t a challenge.
 The golden retriever, one of two Child Life Services facility dogs, seems to love just about everyone.